Broocks Greer, Attorney at Law, LLC

 - Overall health

 Due to these varying factors, it’s difficult to estimate or generalize how many drinks it takes for any given person to reach 0.08 percent without a formal BAC test.
-In some cases people may not even feel physically or mentally intoxicated when they are at or above the legal limit.
+In some cases, people may not even feel physically or mentally intoxicated when they are at or above the legal limit.

 Because of this, it is unsafe to drive after consuming any alcohol at all.
 Getting a DUI is a serious crime and it can have severe penalties.
-But when people make mistakes, an experienced attorney can help navigate the consequences and the issues that come with them.
+But when people make mistakes, an experienced attorney can help you navigate the consequences and the issues that come with them.